developerforce/open-cti-demo-adapter/README.md

 Note: Want to make real calls with this demo adapter?
 We’ve made this super easy to do with Twilio.
 To integrate with Twilio, complete the following steps:
 Install the Twilio Salesforce Helper Library in your org.
 For more information, see https://www.twilio.com/docs/libraries/salesforce#installation.

-In order to use the TwilioProvider, edit the inner class TwilioProvider inside the apex class SoftphoneProviderHelper, and uncomment the code there once you installed the Twilio Helper Package in your org.
-More info here: https://www.twilio.com/docs/libraries/salesforce#installation

 You’ll need the following information:

 1. CTI Provider—Apex class that implements SoftphoneProviderHelper.SoftphoneProvider, with makeCall() method, such as DummyProvider, TwilioProvider or your own provider implementation.